sva-s1/syslog/README.md

    docker compose up -d
    ```

-### Development/Customization Mode
+### Production Deployment (Recommended)

-For customizing syslog-ng configuration or adding new log sources:
+For production use with customized syslog-ng configuration:

 1. **Edit the configuration template:**